 he would have been moving in treacle when he was close to that bull ray

-i am currently taking 1/4 (62mcg) or 1/3 (83mcg) of a tablet very one to three days of the douglas labs/amni molybdenum which is a bis-glycinate chelate, but ran out and am finishing off a solgar chelated molybdenum bottle
+i was taking 1/4 (62mcg) or 1/3 (83mcg) of a tablet every two to five days of the douglas labs/amni molybdenum which is a bis-glycinate chelate, but ran out and am finishing off a solgar chelated molybdenum bottle

 it used to be daily and since getting my iron levels down i seem to need it less !

 it is bis-glycinate from the manufacturer's data sheet even though it says chelate on the bottle

 on average this is about 70µg (approximately 1.4µg per kg of body weight) of molybdenum a day and i am not comfortable taking more as excess molybdenum is neurotoxic

 molybdenum is biofilm promoting so you need to keep the bottle regularly updated with a dry dessicant so the tablets are always dry